 Everything we do at Saint Richard’s Episcopal Church is guided by the prayer of St. Richard: to KNOW Jesus more clearly, LOVE Him more dearly, and FOLLOW Him more nearly day by day.
 So what does that look like?

 KNOW: We seek out opportunities to strengthen our relationship with one other and with Christ with all our heart, soul, and mind.
 We do this through worship, prayer, study, and fellowship.

 LOVE: We believe that loving God means loving our neighbors as ourselves.
 Saint Richard’s seeks to be a place where people can bring the burdens and challenges of life, find rest and hope in the Gospel of Jesus Christ, and be equipped to go out and serve others.

 FOLLOW: Following Christ means being a disciple.
 Disciples are followers with a purpose—to learn about Jesus, to live by his example, and to go out into the world and create more disciples.
 Saint Richard’s seeks to be a place that develops leaders in the church and leaders in the community shaped by the ministry of Jesus Christ.

 First of all, welcome!

-Whether you’re joining us online due to COVID-19 or attending one of our socially-distanced, in-person services, we’re excited for you to join the Saint Richard’s community.
+Whether you’re joining us online or at one of our in-person services, we’re excited for you to join the Saint Richard’s community.